 - Shoreline Gallery which a touch pool featuring rays and bamboo sharks

 One of the highlights at Ripley's Aquarium of Canada is Dangerous Lagoon, which houses 17 sharks of three different species, including sand tiger sharks, nurse sharks and sandbar sharks.
 In addition to sharks you'll also get to spot moray eels, grouper, green sawfish and sea turtles.
 The best thing about Dangerous Lagoon is how you view it.
 This is via a 96-metre underwater tunnel with a moving walkway, the longest underwater viewing tunnel in North America.
 Dangerous Lagoon is the largest exhibit in the aquarium at close to 2.5 million litres.
-Shark Reef, a crawlthrough tunnel, houses blacktip and whitetip sharks and zebra sharks.
+In addition, Shark Reef, a crawlthrough tunnel, houses blacktip and whitetip sharks and zebra sharks.

 Programs and events